ashalaginov/Simple-Server-Monitoring/README.md

-## Simple *nux Server Monitoring
+## Simple FreeBSD/*nix Server Monitoring
-Simple monitoring of core measurements on *nix systems: statistics in CSV files and dynamic graphs (dygraph) in HTML.
+Simple monitoring of core measurements on *nix OS: statistics in CSV files and dynamic graphs (dygraph) in HTML.
-No special databases or web-servers required.
-Simple HTML that parses CSV files - very fast and no dynamic content.
+No special databases or plugins.
+Simple HTML file that includes CSV files through JavaScript - very fast and no dynamic content.
 Plots can be zoomed both X- and Y-wise.
 Current configuration includes 7 days statistic: 10,080 measurements = 7 days * 24 hours * 60 minutes.

 ## Installation